About the Center

-The Center works to promote healthier financial behaviors to Merrimack students and the local community through workshops led by staff and coaches, as well as one-on-one coaching.
-Clients of local non-profits are empowered and supported to be educated on the financial skills necessary to reach self-chosen goals.
-Coaches are also available at weekly drop-in clinics on campus where they offer peer-to-peer coaching to Merrimack students, and at the Hands to Help center in Lawrence, where they serve local residents.
+The Financial Capability Center works to promote healthier financial behaviors to Merrimack students and the local community through workshops led by staff and coaches, as well as one-on-one coaching.
+Clients of local nonprofits are empowered and supported to be educated on the financial skills necessary to reach self-chosen goals.
+Coaches are also available at weekly drop-in clinics on campus, where they offer peer-to-peer coaching to Merrimack students, and at the Hands to Help center in Lawrence, where they serve local residents.

 To effectively deliver its services in the community, the Center has partnered with